jedick/R-help-chat/README.md

 - **Response groundedness:** how well a response is supported by the retrieved context
 - **Answer accuracy:** agreement betwen the response and a reference answer

-Results for reference answers in `rag_answers.csv` with retrieval from six months of the R-help archives (January-June 2025) using remote processing (OpenAI API):
+Results for queries and reference answers in `rag_answers.csv` with retrieval from six months of the R-help archives (January-June 2025) using remote processing (OpenAI API):

 | App | Search type | Relevance | Groundedness | Accuracy |
 |-|-|-|-|-|